-- It will be the Company's job to stage a scene based on one from that week's play, and to take up roles such as actors, director, dramaturge, and designers.
+- It will be the Company's job to stage a scene and to take up roles such as actors, director, dramaturge, and designers.
 The scenes you perform will be "poor" theatre in the best sense of the word: not a formal, heavily rehearsed performance, although you are free to bring props and costumes as you choose.
-Your primary task will be to work together to select a specific approach to the scene/play, and then be prepared to defend and explore your choices in class.
-This "thought work" is the most important component of your presentation! - Those who aren't acting or directing in any given week must contribute behind the scenes, by helping to imagine potential visions for the scene, by imagining a design (be prepared to explain and discuss it!), or by applying dramaturgical (that is, critical, close-reading) skills to the text and then offering options to the actors and/or director.

-- I would like each of you to try different roles over the course of the term: if you are shy, challenge yourself to try acting once; if you're a raging extrovert, challenge yourself to pull back a bit and let the quieter members of your group shine. - The Company will need to read ahead, and agree on a scene (or scenes) to perform in advance of their scheduled Thursdays.
-You need not clear your scene selection with me in advance, but please choose something that will take approximately 10 minutes to perform. - Be prepared to meet outside of class for an hour or two, at least a couple of times, before each performance, and establish an informal email discussion list among yourselves in order to hammer out your basic choices and ensure everyone knows their jobs. - Coordinating your schedules will not be easy.
+Your primary task will be to work together to select a specific approach to the scene, and then be prepared to defend and explore your choices in class.
+This "thought work" is the most important component of your presentation! - Those who aren't acting or directing in any given week must contribute behind the scenes, by helping to imagine potential visions for the scene, by imagining a design (be prepared to explain and discuss it!), or by applying dramaturgical (that is, critical, close-reading) skills to the text and then offering options to the actors and/or director. - The Company will need to read ahead, and agree on a scene (or scenes) to perform in advance of their scheduled hour.
+You need not clear your scene selection with me in advance, but please choose something that will take approximately 10-15 minutes to perform. - Be prepared to meet outside of class for an hour or two, at least a couple of times, before each performance, and establish an informal email discussion list among yourselves in order to hammer out your basic choices and ensure everyone knows their jobs. - Coordinating your schedules will not be easy.
 In fact, it's part of the challenge.
-But your groups are large because performance cannot happen with just a couple of people: theatre is made in the messy coordination between different personalities with different schedules and different needs.
 Do your best to accommodate everyone, to get to know one another, and to support one another; by the end of the term, you'll be glad these people are your colleagues; they may even be your friends! - After each performance, and a short break, the Company will be asked to get back on stage and participate in a question-and-answer period.
 Each member of the Company should try to contribute something during the Q&A, especially those whose work has been primarily behind the scenes.
-This is the time for you to explore in depth, with your colleagues, the terrific thought work that has gone into your presentation! - The final part of the class will involve a post-performance "talk-back" or discussion. - When the week's performance is over, the Company will take their break while the rest of us get into our designated groups.
-You will be given 10-15 minutes in your group to discuss the performance you've just seen, and to prepare two or three good challenging questions about the Company's performance choices. - In order to ensure that your group's discussion runs smoothly, each of you will need to take some notes during the Company's performance, bring those notes with you to your group's "huddle," and be prepared to talk about them. - NOTE that the questions you develop must delve below the surface of what the Company is doing.
+This is the time for you to explore in depth, with your colleagues, the terrific thought work that has gone into your presentation! - The final part of the hour will involve a post-performance "talk-back" or discussion. - When the week's performance is over, the Company will take their break while the rest of us get into our designated groups.
+You will be given 10-15 minutes in your group to discuss the performance you've just seen, and to prepare two or three good challenging questions about the Company's performance choices. - NOTE that the questions you develop must delve below the surface of what the Company is doing.
 Colleague-critics are reviewers with a difference: your task is to explore what worked and what didn't, to probe the critical effects of the Company's choices, to offer alternative readings, and to examine how others in the class received the performance (it's a good idea to address some questions to your fellow audience members as well!).
 One important proviso: colleague criticism is designed to be helpful and respectful, not hurtful and derogatory. - We hope to get a lively discussion going, and will bounce from group to group until either our time or your notes are exhausted.
 Support a strong, engaged class discussion!